solvedefi/morpho-blue-reallocation-bot/README.md

 A simple, fast, and easily deployable reallocation bot for the **Morpho Blue** protocol.
 This bot is entirely based on **RPC calls** and is designed to meet borrow demand within MetaMorpho vaults by equalizing utilization rates across markets.

+## Strategies

+### Equilize Utilizations

+The equalize utilization strategy reallocates assets from under‑utilized markets to over‑utilized ones so that each market’s utilization converges toward the vault’s weighted‑average utilization, only acting when a configurable minimum deviation threshold is exceeded.

+**Example:**

+- Setup: 3 markets each with 10k supplied; borrows are 9k, 5k, 2k → target utilization ≈ 16k / 30k = 53.3%.
+- Current utils: M1 = 90%, M2 = 50%, M3 = 20%.
+- Action: Withdraw from M3 (20%) and deposit into M1 (90%) until both are near ~53%, leaving M2 nearly unchanged.

+### APY Range

+The APY range strategy reallocates assets to keep each market's APY within predefined min/max bounds by converting APY targets to utilization bounds, withdrawing from markets below the minimum APY and depositing into markets above the maximum APY, optionally using an idle market as a buffer.

+**Example:**

+- Setup: 3 markets with APY ranges [4-6%], [5-7%], [6-8%]; current APYs are 2%, 8%, 9%.
+- Action: Withdraw from M1 (2% < 4% min) and M3 (9% > 8% max), deposit into M2 (8% > 7% max) to bring all within their target ranges.

 ## Features

 - Automatically rebalances assets within MetaMorpho vaults to maintain capital efficiency